Reynoutria japonica: Description

 The flowers are small, cream or white, produced in erect racemes 6–15 cm long in late summer and early autumn.
 Japanese knotweed has hollow stems with distinct raised nodes that give it the appearance of bamboo, though it is not related.
 While stems may reach a maximum height of 3–4 m each growing season, it is typical to see much smaller plants in places where they sprout through cracks in the pavement or are repeatedly cut down.
 The leaves are broad oval with a truncated base, 7–14 cm long and 5–12 cm broad, with an entire margin.
 New leaves of Reynoutria japonica are dark red and 1 to 4 cm long; young leaves are green and rolled back with dark red veins; leaves are green and shaped like a heart flattened at the base, or a shield, and are usually around 12 cm long.
+Also they may posses two symmetrical nonparallel yellowish stripes around 1-2 cm in diameter.

 Mature R. japonica forms 2 to 3 m, dense thickets.
 Leaves shoot from the stem nodes alternately in a zigzag pattern.
 Plants that are immature or affected by mowing and other restrictions have much thinner and shorter stems than mature stands, and are not hollow.
+The below-ground rhizome network acts as a long-lived storage system; it is often concentrated in the upper metre of the soil profile, but may extend well beyond the visible stand.